Kuji Sea Cliffs

 I do not harken for a return to a neo-feudal Japan.
 Quite to the contrary, modern Japan has given the world amazing, and practical, technological innovations.
 Moreover, post-modern Japan has become a progressive, peace-loving society.

 What concerns me, however, is that the culture which created the unique arts of Japan is ebbing away.
-Some years ago I had the great fortune to meet one of the Living National Treasures of Japan.
+Some years ago, I had the great fortune to meet one of the Living National Treasures of Japan.
 An unpretentious and forthright man with a skill transcending art.
 The Living National Treasures are a select, yet rapidly declining group of masters in the traditional arts, and a testament to the idea that art is a living entity and not simply a collection of inanimate objects.
-I wonder if this current generation will produce any National Treasures?
+I wonder if this current generation will produce any National Treasures.
 It is my ardent wish that they do.

-So once again my travels remind me that Japan is a land of sharp contrasts between old and new, traditional and ultra-modern, of orange-haired furita, and tea masters whose lineage reach back eight-hundred years.
+So once again my travels remind me that Japan is a land of sharp contrasts between old and new, traditional and ultra-modern, of orange-haired furita, and tea master's whose lineage reach back eight-hundred years.
 I indeed look forward to my next trip back.

 Now, if I could only find a damn trash can!